v-akimov/voteapp/README.md

 # Vote App
-To start application run the following command
+To start application run the following command (java 8 is required)
 > mvn spring-boot:run

 The following users are available: